-Trying to calculate how much loan one is eligible for and if that loan is affordable can involve some rather complex calculations.
-Fortunately, there are many equity calculators available free online that make the calculation simple.
+Trying to estimate how much one is eligible to borrow and if that payment is affordable can involve some rather complex calculations.
+Fortunately, there are many free online calculation tools that make the process simple.
 These calculators are user friendly and have clear instructions on how to go about using them.

-A home equity loan calculator allows potential borrowers to try different loan combinations to see which option would be best suited to their needs.
+A home equity loan calculator allows potential borrowers to try different loan combinations to see which option would be best suited to their needs and income.
 Using the calculator allows borrowers to see how much money they can borrow, what the repayment amounts will be, and even the tax deductions they will be able to avail.
 The calculator calculates the rate of payment on the loan by taking into account the amount of the loan, terms, and length of the loan.

 Using the calculator is a simple procedure.
 Just enter the loan amount that is to be borrowed in the designated space.
 Next enter the interest rate that one hopes to pay.
 Remember to be realistic here, as the rate one wishes to pay may not be the rate they qualify for.
 Also keep in mind the rate may adjust higher throughout the duration of the loan, so calculate what the potential payments may be if interest rates were to lift significantly.
 Then choose the time period in which the loan will be paid back.
 Just keep in mind that the longer the loan period is extended, the more one ends up paying in interest.
 Finally, just click the calculate button and results will provide an estimated principal and interest payments that will be needed to repay the loan.
 One can juggle the loan amount and time period to come up with the monthly repayment amount that is affordable to them, but make sure the loan's maximum rate of interest is also an affordable amount.

 Potential borrowers should keep in mind that there might be additional costs involved in acquiring the loan.
 For example, there may be a fee for the property appraisal required to assess the real value of the house, an application fee, closing costs, property and title insurance, mortgage preparation, and filing costs.
 While a lot of these fees might be waived during the loan negotiations, some of the costs will not.